erickma1/Budget-App/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

+Original design idea by [Gregoire Vella on Behance](https://www.behance.net/gregoirevella).
+The [Creative Commons license](https://creativecommons.org/licenses/by-nc/4.0/) of the design

 I would like to thank microverse for the immense support.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>